 So, since some sacrifices are being made for making a parka "packable" in return...

-If you aren't planning to pack your parka, I'd also check out Arc'teryx's Thorsen (read review or see on Arcteryx.com).
-Unlike Ceres and Firebee, Thorsen isn't packable, and hence distributes warmth more evenly.
+If you aren't planning to pack your parka, I'd also check out Therme SV (Men's - read review) or Patera (Women's - read review).
+Unlike Ceres and Firebee, these aren't packable, and hence distributes warmth more evenly.

-Another case where you'd better getting a Thorsen and not a Firebee or Ceres would be wet conditions.
+Another case where you'd better getting one of these and not a Firebee or Ceres would be wet conditions.
 Firebee and Ceres use Gore-Tex Windstopper Shell, which protects you from high winds perfectly.

 But when it rains or snows, not only it let relatively more water and moisture in; but also the down gets soaked, which causes the parka to lose its insulating power.
-In the end, the warmth suffers - although less so than we'd typically experience with other down insulated clothing pieces such as the Thorium AR and Cerium LT.
+In the end, the warmth suffers - although less so than we'd typically experience with other down insulated clothing pieces such as the Thorium and Cerium.

 The reason for this is strategically placed synthetic insulation in both Firebee's and Ceres's constructions.